Paley-Wiener theorems for a p-adic spherical variety: Introduction

 Using the isomorphism \eqref{spectral-Splus}, the smooth scattering maps $\textswab S_w$ can be expressed in terms of the \emph{same} fiberwise scattering maps $\mathscr S_w$ as before (but restricted, of course, to the subbundle $\mathcal L_\Theta$ of $\mathscr L_\Theta$ which they turn out to preserve).
 Namely, the isomorphism \eqref{spectral-Splus} fits into a commuting diagram:

-Although the fiberwise scattering maps $\mathscr S_w$ are the same as before, the inversion of \eqref{spectral-Splus} is \emph{not}, as in the Harish-Chandra case, by continuous extension of the map \eqref{surjective} -- the elements on the left cannot be reconstructed by elements on the right via an integral over the unitary set $\widehat{X_\Theta^L}^\cusp$ -- and hence the smooth scattering maps $\textswab S_w$ do not coincide with the unitary scattering maps $S_w$.
+Although the fiberwise scattering maps $\mathscr S_w$ are the same as before, the inversion of \eqref{spectral-Splus} is \emph{not} given by the same fiberwise formula as the inversion of \eqref{isomdiscrete}: the latter is inverted by an integral over the unitary spectrum, and the former as an integral over a translate of the unitary spectrum, cf.\ \eqref{smoothSw} and \eqref{unitarySw}.
+Thus, the smooth scattering maps $\textswab S_w$ do not coincide, as maps between spaces of functions, with the unitary scattering maps $S_w$, despite the fact that their spectral transforms are expressed in terms of the same operators $\mathscr S_w$.